EthACKdotOrg/fogmail/README.md

 Also, all the configurations will be open.
 Well, you won't get hand on the private keys for SSL certificates, of course.
 But all the other parts will be accessible.
 Here.

 ## Community
 If the entry points will be managed by a couple of people ([@SwissTengu](https://twitter.com/swisstengu/) mostly), the design will allow people to help.
 Mostly for mail storage.
-Using tahoe-lafs, anyone wanting to give some giga to the project will be able to do so.
+Using decentralized filesystem, anyone wanting to give some giga to the project will be able to do so.
 We will provide a simple receipt allowing you to just apply it, and you're done.

 ## Decentralization
 Mail aren't good for decentralization.
 And it will most probably never be.
 But still, we do have ways to do some nice things:

 Dovecot supports master-master replication.
 This allows us to build several entry-points for your pop/imap access; as well, building several entries for postfix isn't a problem.
 We will just get "some" DNS entries for the MX field ;).

 As previously stated, the main decentralized part will be for the storage.
 Probably the most important part in fact: mails are growing, we send more and more stuff through it.
 Thus we need storage.
-Using Tahoe-lafs, we will be able to provide an infinit-storage, provided you, the community, participate and provide some spare gigas.
+Using decentralized filesystem, we will be able to provide an infinit-storage, provided you, the community, participate and provide some spare gigas.

-Note: we're probably NOT going to use Tahoe.
-Still, we'll be able to decentralize the filesystem.
-Thus don't worry ;).

 ## Security
 Probably the most interesting part.
 We want your communications to be encrypted.
 All of them.
 Even if you don't send them encrypted.